Kirchoffs/simple-db/src/main/java/org/syh/demo/simpledb/buffer/README.md

   stopping when a page is replaced and starting when another replacement is required.

 ## Block & Page & Buffer
-Block -> Buffer
+Block -> Page

-The underlying data of Buffer is stored on the corresponding Page.
+The underlying data (on disk) of Buffer is stored on the corresponding Page.

+A Buffer is the object that contains some status information of a page.
+A buffer object has both its blockId and its page.